Hobart Airport: Terminals

-Hobart Airport has two passenger terminals.
-In 2007, the two terminals were connected in a $15 million development to meet new Commonwealth legislation that requires all checked luggage to be X-rayed.
-In 2008, the airport received a commendation for public architecture at the Tasmanian Chapter of the Australian Institute of Architects, for the new terminal upgrade.
-The airport currently maintains a combined international, domestic and general aviation apron.
+Hobart Airport has a combined Domestic and International passenger terminal.
+In 2008, the airport received a commendation for public architecture at the Tasmanian Chapter of the Australian Institute of Architects, for the new terminal upgrade that combined the previously separate Domestic and International Terminal.
+The airport also currently maintains a combined international, domestic and general aviation apron.
 Provisions have been made to create a dedicated general aviation apron to the south of the one currently in use.
-The 2022 draft masterplan confirms that the terminal building will be increasing in size from the current 12000 m2 to around 23000 m2 in the medium term.

-Domestic terminal
+Passenger terminal

-The current domestic terminal was opened in 1976 and has been expanded several times since.
+The current terminal was opened in 1976 as domestic only and has been expanded several times since.
 All airlines share the same check in and departure area towards the south-eastern end of the building.
 A Qantas Club is located airside within the departures area, with provision for an expanded lounge for both Qantas and Virgin Australia in the master plan.
 The arrivals hall for all airlines is located at the north-western end of the building and contains two baggage carousels.
 The easternmost of the baggage carousels can be secured for use by international arrivals.
-The domestic apron has six parking bays for narrow-body (Boeing 737/Airbus A320-sized) aircraft, with three additional parking bays located toward the northern end of the domestic apron.
+The domestic apron has six parking bays for narrow-body (Airbus A320/Boeing 737-sized) aircraft, with three additional parking bays located toward the northern end of the domestic apron.
+To allow for the return of International flights in 2021, gate 6 at the south eastern end of the terminal was converted into an international swing gate, allowing for both domestic and international departures.

+Upgrades to the terminal commenced in 2024, with a new security screening point opening in late 2025, along with a Relay convenience store.
+Hungry Jack's has announced it will be opening an outlet at the airport in 2026.

-International terminal
+Previous international terminal

 The international terminal was opened in 1983 to facilitate Trans-Tasman air traffic, although, international flights began at the airport in December 1980 with Ansett and TAA offering services to New Zealand.
 In 1985 the terminal was upgraded, along with the runway, to provide limited 747 operations.
 Between 1998 and 2020, no regular international flights serviced the airport after Air New Zealand suspended their operations from Christchurch.
-Direct international flights recommenced in April, 2021 with Air New Zealand to Auckland operating twice weekly in winter and thrice weekly over summer.
-The terminal is also used by Skytraders for flights to Antarctica and occasional charter airline flights.
-The terminal's apron has a single wide-body parking bay overlapping two narrow-body bays.
-This bay is able to accommodate large wide-body aircraft up to and including Boeing 747-400 and 777–200.
-The international terminal's apron is used primarily for domestic operations and Skytraders' seasonal Antarctic flights as well as the Air New Zealand flights to Auckland.